hashicorp/nomad/website/source/guides/cluster/autopilot.html.md

 ## Server Health Checking

 An internal health check runs on the leader to track the stability of servers.
-</br>A server is considered healthy if all of the following conditions are true:
+A server is considered healthy if all of the following conditions are true:

-- It has a SerfHealth status of 'Alive'
+- Its status according to Serf is 'Alive'
 - The time since its last contact with the current leader is below `LastContactThreshold`
 - Its latest Raft term matches the leader's term